str replace for strings

 Signature

-> str replace (find) (replace) ...rest --all --no-expand --string
+> str replace {flags} (find) (replace) ...rest

 Parameters

-• find: the pattern to find
+• find: The pattern to find.

-• replace: the replacement string
+• replace: The replacement string.

-• ...rest: For a data structure input, operate on strings at the given cell paths
+• ...rest: For a data structure input, operate on strings at the given cell paths.

 Examples

-> 'c:\some\cool\path' | str replace 'c:\some\cool' '~' -s
+> 'c:\some\cool\path' | str replace 'c:\some\cool' '~'

 ~\path

-> 'abc abc abc' | str replace -a 'b' 'z' -s
+> 'abc abc abc' | str replace --all 'b' 'z'

 azc azc azc